nimishukey/nimishukey.github.io/_pages/about.md

   - Graduate Scholarship (for students who qualify the Graduate Aptitude Test in Engineering) by All India Council for Technical Education (AICTE), 2014

 - Grants
-  - Advanced Data Mining and Applications (ADMA) Travel Grant 2024
+  - Advanced Data Mining and Applications (ADMA) Travel Grant, 2024
   - UNSW Swimming Safe Grant by UNSW, 2024
   - Australasian Database Conference Travel Grant by the Centre for Information Resilience (CIRES), 2023